BrintaMidya/ipl-info/README.md

 ### Loading time Optimizations

-- tumbnail sized images are chosen
+- small tumbnail sized images are used
 - usage of third party cdn is reduced in most places